rkapur102/reference-based-bias/README.md

 The analyses folder contains all code for correlation calculations and figures in our paper.
 Figures 1 and 2 were generated from main_with_description_length.R, and Figures 3 and 4 (appendix) were generated from robustness_and_appendix.R

-Please email rheak@stanford.edu or rhea.kapur1@gmail.com with any inquiries.
+Please email rheak@stanford.edu with any inquiries.